7th Wedding Anniversary

 For the seventh anniversary, traditional materials are copper and wool, plus the modern gifts ideas are brass and desk sets.

 With copper and brass, ideas might include jewelry and home decor such as sculptures, furniture, or appliances.
-These copper roses are quite elegant!
+These copper and brass plated roses are quite unique!

 A wonderful his-and-hers idea for winter would be genuine Australian-made ugg boots, where they were invented decades ago!
 As a travel gift, consider visiting a place where wool is produced such as New Zealand or South America.

 Onyx and Yellow Sapphire are the alternate modern jewelry materials for the 7th anniversary.